neuralinterfaces/neurosys/README.md

 ## Development
-This application is built with [commoners](https://github.com/neuralinterfaces/commoners), allowing for a modular and extensible architecture.
+This application is built with [commoners], allowing for a modular and extensible architecture.

 ![Neurosys Architecture](./docs/assets/NeurosysArchitecture.png)